 In 2015, UN world leaders adopted the Sustainable Development Goals.
 Made up of 17 individual but interconnected goals, they outline what must be done to build a fairer, more sustainable future.
-2030 might seem like years away, but it will take a lot of work and commitment to achieve this vision – such as ending poverty, fighting inequalities, tackling climate change, protecting our ocean, animals, and ensuring that no one is left behind.
+2030 might seem like years away, but it will take a lot of work and commitment to achieve this vision – ending poverty, fighting inequalities, tackling climate change, protecting our ocean, animals, and ensuring that no one is left behind.

 Everyone has the power to help make real change happen.

 Be a Global Citizen and join one of GOAL's Global Citizenship programmes.

 Creative, curriculum-linked lesson plans and audio-visuals will help primary school teachers to explore Global Citizenship with their 1st - 6th class students and take actions for a sustainable and fair world.

 Resource materials support teachers and children in making the connection between their recent experience of the Covid-19 health crisis to learning about the interconnectedness of the world and taking action in solidarity for the UN Global Goals.

 GOAL are now also offering live Changemakers workshops for your online classroom!
 All materials will be designed to be implementable with the Covid-19 classroom restrictions.
 To find all resource materials, or to register for one of our online workshops click here.

 Are you looking for support with at-home learning?
 Your bright young sparks will love these online weekly activities supporting Global Citizenship learning.
 Originally designed to help at-home learning during the summer term 2020, each week we introduce activities reflecting one of the UN Global Goals, suitable for all primary school classes and their families.
 You will learn about the United Nations Sustainable Development Goals and take small but significant actions for local and global solidarity!